simreg/SimReg/README.md

 # Installation
 This work is built on HuggingFace's transformers library.
-To run the code you need to install this library to your local environment using the following command.
+To run the code you need to install this library to your local environment using the following command (preferably in a new environment, since it will override current version of transformers).

 ```python setup.py install```